SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 The `CodeChatAction` class is a comprehensive solution for integrating a code-focused chat feature within an IDE.
 It handles the initialization of necessary components, manages sessions, and ensures seamless communication between the IDE and the web-based chat interface.

-# generic\AutoDevAction.kt
+# generic\MultiStepPatchAction.kt

-The `AutoDevAction` class is part of a larger system designed to automate development tasks within a software project.
+The `MultiStepPatchAction` class is part of a larger system designed to automate development tasks within a software project.
 It leverages AI models to interpret user requests, generate action plans, and apply changes to the codebase.
-This documentation focuses on the prompt text, configuration, and related logic within the `AutoDevAction` class.
+This documentation focuses on the prompt text, configuration, and related logic within the `MultiStepPatchAction` class.

 #### Overview

-The `AutoDevAction` class initiates an automated development assistant that interacts with the user through a web interface.
+The `MultiStepPatchAction` class initiates an automated development assistant that interacts with the user through a web interface.
 It creates a session for each user request, processes the input, and utilizes AI agents to generate and execute a series of development tasks based on the user's instructions.

 #### Key Components